kevin49999/kevin49999.github.io/_posts/2025-05-08-aetna-underpays-medicare-allowable-rate.md

 That's already sounding much better!
 Like a lower government number with a decent multiple applied.

 When I called Aetna and spoke to a rep on the phone they also __confirmed this exact amount of $159.92__ (today 5/8/2025).
 But said the numbers were subject to change over time.
-So maybe that explains it?
+So maybe that explains the lower numbers in the previous claims?

 However the number has been wrong every month in 2025 since February.
 And the wrong number has not changed ($119.94 has gone to my deductible for each appointment).